linnarsson-lab/loompy/doc/apiwalkthrough/index.rst

 -  Mask arrays (i.e. numpy array of bool indicating the rows/columns you want)

 Lists and mask arrays are supported along one dimension at a time only.
-Note that performance will be poor if you select many rows (columns) out of a large matrix.
-It may be better to load the entire matrix and then perform the sub-selection in memory (using numpy slicing).

 Since the main matrix is two-dimensional, two arguments are always needed.
 Examples:

 .. code:: python